Three Sequence Models. All Failed.

 - sequence model: 0.54 prediction accuracy (Random)

-- bidirectional sequence model: 0.57 prediction accuracy (Slightly less random, but still useless)
+- bidirectional sequence model: 0.57 prediction accuracy (Slightly less random.
+Still useless)

 In a funnel with 1.5% conversion, 0.57 prediction accuracy is indistinguishable from chaos.
 I threw the entire deep learning textbook at the problem.
 The problem didn’t care.